 - Gaz of Invader Zim, full stop.
 Not only is she eerily calm in general when she's mad (normally at Dib), but there's an entire episode focused on how scary she is when she rarely goes ballistic, at a boy named Iggins taking the last video game in the store; followed with her stalking him and threatening him in horrendous ways if he doesn't give it back to her, and not even once does she raise her voice.
 It ends with Iggins completely breaking down and almost dyingnote , but Gaz is content with just getting the video game back.

 - Justice League has good examples of what would happen if you push Superman too far.
 He kills Lex Luthor with his heat vision, and Darkseid ends up being on the receiving end of a "World of Cardboard" Speech.

-- This happens to a Peter Lorre caricature in a Looney Tunes cartoon after getting hit with a baseball bat... which he proceeds to snap into several pieces while warning a dog that bad things will happen to him.
+- This happens to a Peter Lorre expy in a cartoon after getting hit with a baseball bat... which he proceeds to snap into several pieces while warning a dog that bad things will happen to him.

 - My Little Pony: Friendship Is Magic: